Hire in Mauritius

 If the employee is required to attend or cease work at a time when no public transport service by bus or light rail is available, the employer is required to provide the worker with free transport.

 If the distance between a worker’s residence and his place of work exceeds three kilometers and the worker attends work by his own means of transport with the approval of his employer, the employer shall pay him or her the equivalent of the return bus fare or light rail fare (as the case may be).

-If a worker is granted a petrol subsidy by an employer, the allowance payable as from July 1, 2022, shall be at least 10% higher than the allowance payable in December 2021 (provided the monthly increase in the petrol allowance does not exceed 2,000 rupees).
+Where a worker is granted petrol allowance by an employer, the allowance payable as from 1 July 2023 shall be at least Rs 1,000 more as compared to December 2021.

 The employment of expatriates in Mauritius is regulated by the Non-Citizens (Employment Restriction) Act 1973.
 Non-citizens must hold a valid work permit before they can be engaged in any employment in Mauritius.

 There are no legal restrictions on the employment of foreigners.
 However, the approval of a work permit will depend on the skills not being available in Mauritius at the point of application.

 Public Holidays Recognized by Mauritius in 2023

 |1||New Years’ Day||Jan.
 1*|